Vruddhi18/MachineLearningNotebooks/NBSETUP.md

 docker run -it -p 8887:8887 azuremlsdk:1.0.10
 ```

 Now you can point your browser to http://localhost:8887.
-We recommend that you start from the `configuration.ipynb` notebook at the root directory.
+We recommend that you start with the `configuration.ipynb` notebook at the root directory.

 If you need additional Azure ML SDK components, you can either modify the Docker files before you build the Docker images to add additional steps, or install them through command line in the live container after you build the Docker image.
 For example: